 These little packed potatoes are a take on the snacks loved by Asian people all over East Africa.
 Here, I’ve used British New Potatoes sandwiched together with a spicy chilli, coriander and lemon mixture.
-They’re deep fried, which is not something I always do but is absolutely necessary for this recipe (please don’t try to bake them in the oven as the batter will just fall off).
-Just do an extra 10 minutes on the treadmill tomorrow.
+They’re deep fried, which is absolutely necessary for this recipe (please don’t try to bake them in the oven as the batter will just fall off).

 I’m serving them with my favourite chutney – a blend of coriander, coconut and heaps of lemon, sugar and salt.
 It will set your taste buds alight, not with heat but sheer joy.
 Purists, omit the coriander as they do in Kenya but it’s so easy to get hold of here and really takes the flavours to the next level.
 I really recommend it.